MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-sas-tokens.md

 IoT Hub uses security tokens to authenticate devices and services to avoid sending keys on the wire.
 Additionally, security tokens are limited in time validity and scope.
 [Azure IoT Hub SDKs][lnk-apis-sdks] automatically generate tokens without requiring any special configuration.
 Some scenarios, however, require the user to generate and use security tokens directly.
 These include the direct use of the AMQP, MQTT, or HTTP surfaces, or the implementation of the token service pattern, as explained in [IoT Hub guidance][lnk-guidance-security].

-In the rest of this article we describe:
+This article describes:

-* the format of the security tokens and generation process, and
+* The format of the security tokens and how to generate them.
-* the main use cases for using security tokens to authenticate both devices and back-end services.
+* The main use cases for using security tokens to authenticate both devices and back-end services.

 ## Security token structure
-Security tokens are used to grant time-bounded access to devices and services to specific functionalities of IoT Hub.
-In order to ensure that only authorized devices and services are able to connect, security tokens have to be signed with either a shared access policy key or a symmetric key stored in a device identity in the identity registry.
+You use security tokens to grant time-bounded access to devices and services to specific functionality in IoT Hub.
+To ensure that only authorized devices and services can connect, security tokens must be signed with either a shared access policy key or a symmetric key stored with a device identity in the identity registry.

-A token signed with a shared access policy key can grant access to all functionalities associated with permission of said shared access policy.
+A token signed with a shared access policy key grants access to all the functionality associated with the shared access policy permissions.
 Refer to the [security section of the IoT Hub developer guide][lnk-devguide-security].
-On the other hand, a token signed with a device identity's symmetric key can only grant **DeviceConnect** permission for the associated device identity.
+On the other hand, a token signed with a device identity's symmetric key only grants the **DeviceConnect** permission for the associated device identity.

 The security token has the following format: